rarceneaux/my-dash-capstone/README.md

 # Application Features
 Once you login with your google email account:
-- User can create an event entry with a title, summary, and entry photo
+- User can *CREATE* an event entry with a title, summary, and upload an entry photoe
+- User can *READ* all existing event entries
-- User can edit an existing entry by changing one or all fields (title, summary, photo)
+- User can *UPDATE* an existing entry by changing one or all given entry fields (title, summary, photo)
-- User can delete an event entry entirely from their journal
+- User can *DELETE* an event entry entirely from their journal
 - User can Share My-Dash App on Facebook

 # My-Dash Screenshot